-There are 4 common Koala diseases caused by the chlamydia organism: conjunctivitis which can cause blindness, pneumonia, urinary tract infections and reproductive tract infections, which can cause female infertility.
+There are four common Koala diseases caused by the chlamydia organism: conjunctivitis which can cause blindness, pneumonia, urinary tract infections and reproductive tract infections, which can cause female infertility.
 The symptoms of chlamydia manifest as sore eyes, chest infections, and "wet bottom" or "dirty tail".
 Chlamydia is harmless in populations with unlimited resources, but manifests in times of stress, which happens when habitat is reduced.
 In disease-free populations which have been moved to areas where they were not native or where there is not enough habitat to support them (such as on some islands off Victoria and Kangaroo Island in South Australia), problems with overpopulation have arisen because of this unnatural situation.
-However, this is not the case in most mainland populations, and indeed many of the mainland colonies are in decline.
-Koalas also suffer from a range of cancers like leukemia and skin cancers. click here for more information about sick or injured Koalas.
+Koalas also suffer from a range of cancers like leukemia and skin cancers.
+Click here to learn more about Koala disease and injury.

 Changes in the balance of the ecosystem can lead to dieback.
 The cutting back of the original vast forests has created patches of forest separated from each other by treeless land.
 Small, isolated patches of forest are prone to dieback.
 Dieback is a general term for the gradual dying of trees due to factors such as land degradation, leaching of soil nutrients, changes in the composition of vegetation communities, rising water levels underground, salination (or salting-up) of the soil, erosion caused by wind and water, exposure to weather and excessive defoliation (or loss of leaves)

 The underlying cause of all these factors appears to be the clearing and disturbance of forests.
 Seventy five percent of the main Koala food tree species are declining in numbers as a result of dieback.